Avalanche Safety Series: Equipment

 -

-Check and change your transceiver batteries regularly.
-Use alkaline batteries.
-Never use lithium or rechargeable batteries as the range and working life of these batteries is significantly shorter.
-At the end of each season, or in summer, remove the batteries.
-This makes sure you put new batteries in for the new season.
+Check your transceiver batteries regularly.
+Use alkaline batteries rather than lithium or rechargeable batteries (unless the manufacturer says so) as the range and working life of these batteries is significantly shorter.
+At the end of each season, or in summer, remove the batteries to avoid damage from leakage.
+This also ensures you put new batteries in for the new season.

 Learn more about transceivers >>